opencaesar/opencaesar.github.io/_events/2024-04-25-onto-Nexus-Workshop-2025.md

 The <b>onto:Nexus Workshop 2025</b> is the 2nd edition of the International Workshop on Ontological Modeling and Analysis.
 The theme of this edition is "Realizing the [RAISE](https://www.opencaesar.io/raise) Vision", where we will hear from members of the community about their efforts adding rigor, agility, and intelligence to their systems engineering practices.
 We will also hear about new and on-going collaborations inspired by the first edition of the workshop.
 Moreover, we will have tutorials featuring approaches, tools and/or case studies that exemply the RAISE vision.

-The workshop will be a <b>free two-days hybrid event</b> that will take place at the Jet Propulsion Laboratory ([JPL](https://www.jpl.nasa.gov/)) in Pasadena, CA, on January 29-30, 2025, and online in a Microsoft Teams meeting.
+The workshop will be a <b>free two-days hybrid event</b> that will take place at the Jet Propulsion Laboratory ([JPL](https://www.jpl.nasa.gov/)) in Pasadena, CA, on May 5-6, 2025, and online in a Microsoft Teams meeting.

 ## Online Attendance

 Register to the [LinkedIn event](https://www.linkedin.com/events/onto-nexusworkshop2025-inperson7247053965337473024?lipi=urn%3Ali%3Apage%3Ad_flagship3_feed%3B8o3OgtDYQPWTIHjJUlHQAQ%3D%3D).
 Only those who register will be invited to the Microsoft Teams meeting.
-The deadline for this is January 27, 2025.
+The deadline for this is May 2, 2025.

 ## In-Person Attendance

 Send an email to the chair of the workshop and wait for a confirmation.
 Venue space will be limited, so the sooner you reserve your spot, the better.
 There will be a logistical on-boarding process to go through to gain access to the venue.
-The deadline for this is January 15, 2025 if you are a US person, and January 1, 2025 if you are a foreign national.
+The deadline for this is April 15, 2025 if you are a US person, and April 1, 2025 if you are a foreign national.

 ## Call for Presentations